fafalone/WinDevLib/README.md

 #### oleexp type library issues
 The follow steps apply only if you're converting code that previously relied on my oleexp.tlb project:

-1) Replace public aliases: It's important to do this first.
-Run a Replace All changing oleexp.LONG_PTR to LongPtr, oleexp.REFERENCE_TIME to LongLong, oleexp.HNSTIME to LongLong, oleexp.KNOWNFOLDERID to UUID, oleexp.EventRegistrationToken to LongLong, oleexp.BINDPTR to LongPtr, and oleexp.LPCRITICAL_SECTION to LongPtr.
-If you've used them without the oleexp. prefix, you'll also need to replace those, but if you've imported into tB they should be tagged.
-(These aliases will be restored as soon as tB supports it).

-2) Replace oleexp.IUnknown with IUnknownUnrestricted.
+1) Replace oleexp.IUnknown with IUnknownUnrestricted.
 WinDevLib keeps this separate due to the major issues with conflicts with the former approach.
 If your project has IUnknown *without* oleexp. in front of it, **do not** replace those, as it's not referring to oleexp.

-3) After you've done those two, you can now go ahead and simply delete all remaining instances of `oleexp.` (including the .).
+2) After you've done that, you can now go ahead and simply delete all remaining instances of `oleexp.` (including the .).

 ##### Issues specific to oleexpimp.tlb